bahodge/tomb-of-annihilation/sessions/Session 33.md

 We see a small message carved into the bottom of the statue and it says "forgive me".

 [[Indy]] translates the plaque under a statue and it looks like it is a orc barbarian turned to stone.
+As we are exploring the garden, [[Indy]] is attacked by a [[maneater]] and we begin fighting many garden plants.

 Munch attacks:
 - bow 1d6 + 5 piercing